38leinaD/jee-samples/kumuluzee/README.md

-# Kumuluzee for standalone JavaEE Apps
+# KumuluzEE for Standalone Java EE Microservices

+Read more about this project [on my blog](http://dplatz.de/blog/2018/kumuluzee.html).

 ## Run